dernestbank/data_analytics_master/README.md

 	The goals and purpose for the project.   about what we need to accomplish, why we selected this analysis project, and any challenges working through the project.

 ## Data understanding
-	Explain your data sources and why you chose the particular data sets that you did.
-You can also discuss additional enhancements or analysis that you want to perform in the future.
+	data sources and choice of the  data sets. n/ additional enhancements or analysis that you want to perform in the future.

 ## Screenshots of visualizations/ Results